Kaltsoon/data-management-and-databases/slides/11-physical-database-design/physical-database-design.md

 - _Database security_ is are the mechanisms that _protect the database against intentional or accidental threats_
 - These threats include for example _loss of confidentiality_ and _loss of privacy_
 - Organizations need to maintain secrecy over the data that is critical to them (confidentiality)
-- At least as important is the need to protect data about individuals (privacy)
+- At least as important is the need to protect data about individuals (privacy).
+For example individual's private information (such as social security number, email, phone number) should be accessible limitedly
 - Database security is accomplished by _verifying the identity of the database users_ (authentication) and _controlling what these users are permitted to do_ (authorization)

 ---